morgansuh/tutor-web-main/README.md

 # Online Tutor Website
-self project for online tutoring business utilizing react and tailwind
+Self project for online tutoring business utilizing React and TailwindCSS.
+The website is responsive to both desktop and mobile.

 # Getting Started with Create React App